History of agriculture: Ancient Egypt

 The civilization of Ancient Egypt was indebted to the Nile River and its dependable seasonal flooding.
 The river's predictability and the fertile soil allowed the Egyptians to build an empire on the basis of great agricultural wealth.
 Egyptians were among the first peoples to practice agriculture on a large scale, starting in the pre-dynastic period from the end of the Paleolithic into the Neolithic, between around 10,000 BC and 4000 BC.
 This was made possible with the development of basin irrigation.
 Their staple food crops were grains such as wheat and barley, alongside industrial crops such as flax and papyrus.
-Archaeological evidence also suggests that the spread of agriculture was facilitated by the influx of farming communities from the tropical Sahara 6,500 years ago.
+Archaeological evidence also suggests that the spread of agriculture in Egypt was facilitated by farming communities associated with the playa lakes of the Sahara some 6,500 years ago.

-South Asia
+Indian Subcontinent

 Jujube was domesticated in the Indian subcontinent by 9000 BC.
 Barley and wheat cultivation – along with the domestication of cattle, primarily sheep and goats – followed in Mehrgarh culture by 8000–6000 BC.
 This period also saw the first domestication of the elephant.
 Pastoral farming in India included threshing, planting crops in rows – either of two or of six – and storing grain in granaries.
 Cotton was cultivated by the 5th–4th millennium BC.
 By the 5th millennium BC, agricultural communities became widespread in Kashmir.
 Irrigation was developed in the Indus Valley Civilisation by around 4500 BC.
 The size and prosperity of the Indus civilization grew as a result of this innovation, leading to more thoroughly planned settlements which used drainage and sewers.
 Archeological evidence of an animal-drawn plough dates back to 2500 BC in the Indus Valley Civilization.